 - You can also now have multiple preferences sections on a single page.
 This allows to group preferences into different blocks, like “What would you like to hear about?” and “How often would you like to hear from us?”
 Drag over a new Preferences block when you want a new grouping.

-- We also launched a new place to create preferences for your new forms.
-Look for it in Subscribers > Preferences.
+- To create preferences for your new forms, go to Subscribers > Preferences.
 Any preferences you create here can be added to your Preference or Subscribe forms.
 You can add a description for each preference right here, too, when needed.

 - To prevent robots from forwarding your emails, we’ve added a ReCAPTCHA field to the form

 - For additional protection, we’ve limited forwarding to only one address at a time.
 Click “Forward again” on the confirmation page to quickly send to another address.

 - It is no longer possible for a subscriber to include their own message in the forwarded email

 The forward page is not published by default

 Create your preferences by going to Subscribers > Preferences.
 After they are created, you can add them to your Subscribe and Preferences pages.